Perspective | Bob Saget’s wholesome gift of a dirty mouth

 The joke has such a storied history that it inspired a 2005 documentary naturally called “The Aristocrats,” in which dozens upon dozens of comedians tell their version.
 The doc features Chris Rock, Robin Williams, Whoopi Goldberg, Jimmy Buffett, Margaret Cho, Jon Stewart, George Carlin and Eric Idle, among many, many others, yet Saget was the one who made headlines for what Rolling Stone dubbed “possibly the filthiest joke in history.”

-Saget’s version is so gleefully foul, not only can it not be printed in a family paper — I can’t even link to it.
 He breaks in the middle of painting a seven-minute, Virgil-style epic of hardcore depravity to ask, “What the f--- am I doing?”
 He quickly resumes.
 It made him a Dostoevsky of smut.

 But it was not vulgarity without purpose.
 “Like with any good art form, if you can entertain people and make them think, it’s an honor.
 It’s just an honor to be a comedian,” he once said.